jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

 ```bash
 FLASK_ENV=development pipenv run flask run
 ```
-Open your browser and visit [`localhost:5000/hello`](http://localhost:5000/hello).
-You should see "Hello from a Blueprint!" as a text answer!
+Open your browser and visit [`localhost:5000/tweets/hello`](http://localhost:5000/tweets/hello).
+You should see "Hello from the 'tweets' namespace!" as a text answer!

-💡 It's important to understand the `from .main.controllers import main` line which happens before the blueprint registering.
-The `from .main.controllers` means that we look into the `main/controllers.py` file from the **same** package as the local `__init__.py`.
-It's a shortcut for `from app.main.controllers`.
-Then the `import main` means that we import the variable or method `main` defined in this `controllers.py` file (here it's a variable: an instance of `Blueprint`).
+💡 It's important to understand the `from .apis.tweets import api as tweets` line which happens before the namespace registering.
+The `from .apis.tweets` means that we look into the `apis/tweets.py` file from the **same** package as the local `__init__.py`.
+It's a shortcut for `from app.apis.tweets`.
+Then the `import api` means that we import the variable or method `api` defined in this `tweets.py` file (here it's a variable: an instance of `Namespace`).
+The `as tweets` just renames the `api` that we imported to `tweets`, for readability.

 ### Testing